Why Do We Turn Down the Music When Parking? Understanding This Common Habit

 Shared Experience

-Interestingly, this behaviour is not unique to one individual—many drivers share this instinct.
+Interestingly, this behavior is not unique to one individual—many drivers share this instinct.
 It speaks to a common understanding of how our sensory systems and cognitive processes work.
-It's a reminder that, while our reasons for turning down the music may vary, the underlying mechanisms are shared across human experience.
+While our reasons for turning down the music may vary, the underlying mechanisms are shared across human experience.

 Conclusion